 Very high frequency (VHF) radio telemetry was the first real-time technique used to track individual animals from a distance.
 A transmitter attached to the study animal broadcasts pulsed signals in the VHF portion of the electromagnetic spectrum (30 to 300 MHz).
 Study animals given unique frequencies, so that individuals can be followed.
 Researchers use specialized antennas and receivers to track study animals.

 Despite newer technologies that surpass the capabilities of VHF telemetry, the equipment continues to be a research staple.
+Moreover, a new application of VHF technology allows for automatic detection of tagged animals.
+See Automated Radio Telemetry section below.

 - Well tested technique